CyVerse-learning-materials/git-for-mere-mortals/step2.rst

 	3. Tag version: Version #
 	4. Release title: I usually put the date of the release, but any system can work

-- Reactions:
+- Notifications:
-	1. Create a new pull request
+	- get notified when there is an issue or pull request created
-	2. Looking at the messages, click the smiley face to give a reaction
+	- can also "watch" a repository and get updates

 - Badges
 	1. Go find a `badge <https://naereen.github.io/badges/>`_!